 See if you can do something similar in your email marketing strategy.

 Make your gift card marketing initiatives more social by talking about them on networks such as Facebook, Twitter, Instagram, and Pinterest.
 For best results, use great-looking images in your updates when promoting your gift cards.
-You can, for example, post images of your cute card designs and displays.
+You can, for example, post images of your cute card designs and displays or create custom images.

 As always, it’s best to have healthy mix of media and messages in your social media calendar.